 - Use Zillow or craiglist to find multiple suitable listings.

-- Normally, if a property management company or landlord asks for more than 1 month of deposit, I walk away.
-This was what I did when I didn’t receive my social security number yet.
-Because again, you are not a first jobber or fresh graduate.
+- I always walk away from a property management company or landlord if they ask for more than one month’s deposit.
+I did this when I didn’t have my social security number yet, because you’re not a first jobber or fresh graduate.

-- Make sure you check out which public school your children will go to based on the location of the apartment/house.
+- It is important to consider which public school your children will be attending, based on the location of your apartment or house.

 - Of course, once you find a place that you really like, then it’s fine to conclude the deal quickly.

-- In my case, there was one property who asked for notarized letter of employment.
-This is complete nonsense.
-I checked with my US company HR and two property agents then I walked away because it is not standard business practice.
+- In my situation, one property asked for a notarized letter of employment.
+However, I checked with my US company HR and two property agents then decided against it because it is not standard business practice to do so.

-- Have a co-signer is a big plus but not a must.
-I didn’t have a co-signer/guarantor when I rent my current place and I didn’t need to pay 1 month deposit too.
+- Having a co-signer will make the process smoother, but it is not necessary.
+I did not have a cosigner when I rented my current place and didn’t have to pay a 1-month deposit either.

 I recommend 99 Ranch market for Asian supermarket because: